Absolutely nothing will be on sale!

 Unfortunately, we could not absorb the cost increase any longer.
 While we want to always make an affordable latex mattress, we chose to improve our natural latex mattress.

-As a bonus with the price increase, we will be trying out a few new cool features.
 So, take the plunge now and save some money or hold tight and find out what we have in store for you.

 What I mean by it depends is what is the makeup of the cover, quilting foam, FR solution or fiber used in the cover on top of the latex.
 Most latex is constructed with air holes sometimes call pincore.
 This allows air to travel through the latex allowing surface heat to dissipate from the sleeper’s skin surface.
 Generally, most urethane foams particularly memory foam will trap heat to a greater degree than latex.
 There is some latex sold without pincore holes in it, in this case these mattresses will sleep hotter.

-Return policies vary from none to infinity, making this subject confusing at time.
+Return policies vary from none to infinity, making this subject confusing at times.
 Of course there are usually restrictions put on unlimited returns, however there is another side to the debate.
 I recently was at large national price club store after the holidays and witnessed a lady returning a Christmas tree.
 Wow I thought, is there something defective with the Christmas tree or was she just taking advantage of the store’s no questions asked return policy.
 As a shopper

 If you are an avid reader of our blog, you may remember this post a few weeks ago.